afifshaqir/afifshaqir/README.md

 * 🌍  I'm based in Shah Alam,Malaysia
 * ✉️  You can contact me at [afifshaqir@gmail.com](mailto:afifshaqir@gmail.com)
 * 🧠  I'm learning Data Enginnering
-* 🤝  I'm open to collaborating on projects in database system or computer science related

 ### Skills